woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/block-assets.md

 # Block Script Assets

-[Block Types](https://github.com/woocommerce/woocommerce-gutenberg-products-block/tree/trunk/src/BlockTypes) are often responsible for enqueing script assets that make blocks functional on both the front-end and within the editor.
+[Block Types](https://github.com/woocommerce/woocommerce-gutenberg-products-block/tree/trunk/src/BlockTypes) are often responsible for enqueuing script assets that make blocks functional on both the front-end and within the editor.
 Additionally, some block scripts require extra data from the server and thus have extra dependencies that need to be loaded.

 For performance reasons the blocks plugin ensures assets and asset data is made available only as needed.